yukijina/react-dictionary-project/README.md

 ⚛️ Built with React and modern JavaScript (ES6+)

-🌐 Fetches data from free external APIs
+🌐 Fetches data from external APIs

 💡 Clean and responsive user interface